chrisjp/CJPAdController/README.md

 ### Method 2 - Old School

 **1.** Drop the `CJPAdController` and `GoogleMobileAdsSdk` folders into your project.
-NOTE: You may wish to check if there is a newer [**AdMob SDK**](https://developers.google.com/mobile-ads-sdk/download#downloadios) available.
+NOTE: You may wish to check if there is a newer [**AdMob SDK**](https://developers.google.com/mobile-ads-sdk/download#downloadios) available, at least version 6.12.0 is recommended.
 NOTE 2: You don't need to include any of the "Add-ons" bundled with the SDK.

 **2.** Add the following frameworks to your project: